telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/customization/modifying-radeditor's-built-in-dialogs.md

 # Modifying RadEditor's built-in dialogs

 By default, all RadEditor dialogs are embedded as resource files in the Telerik.Web.UI.dll file, which makes their customization harder.
-In order to provide an easy way to modify the editor's dialogs, the Telerik® UI for ASP.NET Ajax installation now comes with an extra folder named **EditorDialogs** which contains the dialogs' ascx files.
+In order to provide an easy way to modify the editor's dialogs, the Telerik® UI for ASP.NET AJAX installation now comes with an extra folder named **EditorDialogs** which contains the dialogs' ascx files.
 You can configure RadEditor to use the external dialog files by copying the **EditorDialogs** within you web application's root and set the editor's **ExternalDialogsPath** property to point to it in the respective ConfigFile.

 **Example:** The example below demonstrates how to hide the "Create New Folder" button in the Image Manager dialog.
 Here are the steps: